OxWearables/wearable-teaching/_posts/2022-11-25-practical-2-data-annotation.md

     This is where you will store csv files which specify your annotation schemes.

     You should have 4 schema .csv files (7class, annotation, free_text and social), of which social and free_text are currently blank.
-We will later edits these to define our own schema.
+We will later edit these to define our own schema.

     Your annotation training will focus on the schema `annotation.csv`, which is a specific set of activities based on the [Compendium of Physical Activities](https://sites.google.com/site/compendiumofphysicalactivities/home).
-Have a browse at this file to check the available activity annotations.
+Have a browse through this file to check the available activity annotations.

 * `annotation/`

-    This is where the Browser outputs your annotation files by default.
+    This is where the browser outputs your annotation files by default.
 A sub-folder will be created for each participant found in `images/`.